steven-the-qa/cursorrules-playwright/README.md

 # cursorrules-playwright
-My personal cursorrules file for use with Cursor to assist with writing Playwright tests in my preferred style
+My personal `.cursorrules.md` file for use with Cursor to assist with writing Playwright tests in my preferred style